In this guide, we explore possible problems that may trigger the stability control warning on the dashboard.

 If the ESC light is flashing when driving that typically, that means that the system is engaged, and it is trying to keep the vehicle under control.

 It doesn't mean that there is something wrong with the ESC system.
 It means that you may be going too fast and should slow down.

 ESC will flash if you are going through a corner too fast.
 The light turns off under normal driving conditions.

-Most cars have ESC installed but it may be called something different on your make.
+Most cars have stability control installed, but it may be called a different name.

-Electronic stability control (ESC), may also be referred to as electronic stability program (ESP) or dynamic stability control (DSC).
+Electronic stability control (ESC) may also be referred to as an electronic stability program (ESP) or dynamic stability control (DSC).

-Here is a partial list of what ESC is called on different makes.
+Here is a list of what ESC is called on different makes.